-The games on this list of party games like Cards Against Humanity are, generally, mostly for adults only, however, there are a couple of additions that follow similar concepts but are far more suitable for younger audiences.
+The games on this list are, generally, mostly for adults only, however, there are a couple of additions that follow similar concepts but are far more suitable for younger audiences.
 So if you’re on the hunt great party games that will result in both raucous laughter and some uncomfortable situations, you’ve come to the right place.

 12 Games like Cards Against Humanity

 The first game on this list of card games like Cards Against Humanity is the game that is meant to be its basis — Apples to Apples.